team5735/SoftwareTrainingDocs/lessons/007_basic_motor_control.md

 }
 ```

-The `getPosition()` method returns the position of the motor in rotations.
-We can also get the velocity of the motor in RPM (rotations per minute).
+This method returns the position of the motor in rotations.
+We can also get the velocity of the motor in RPM (rotations per minute):

 ```java
 // ... inside the MotorSubsystem class ...